 Scuba Diving the Chuuk Lagoon

 The 50 by 30 mile Chuuk Lagoon is among the largest lagoons in the world.
-Due to it’s geographical placement, its enormous size, and attractive conditions it was deemed a great spot for the Empire of Japan to house its main naval base during World War II.
-In 1944 the United States visited the area and sunk dozens of warships and other vessels as well as destroying hundreds of aircraft.
+Due to its geographical placement, enormous size with suitable conditions, it was chosen by Japan to house its main Pacific naval base leading into World War II.
+By early 1944, US military forces had gradually pushed Japan from many Pacific strongholds, and then raided Truk with a huge naval armada termed as Operation Hailstone sinking high volumes of warships and auxiliary vessels while destroying hundreds of aircraft based at six separate airfields. .

-The great battles and tragedy that was experienced in the lagoon in 1944 can now be witnessed by scuba divers in what is one of the greatest concentrations of shipwrecks on earth.
-There are almost 70 wrecks within the lagoon alone.
+The great battles and tragedy of that era are now witnessed by scuba divers at one of the greatest concentrations of shipwrecks on earth.
+There are nearly 70 wrecks within the lagoon alone.

 DIVING FROM THE SS THORFINN